MatteoVicenzino/Cribbage/README.md

 # CRIBBAGE PROJECT
-partecipants: Alessio Martucci, Margherita Necchi, Matteo Vicenzino
+members: Alessio Martucci, Margherita Necchi, Matteo Vicenzino

 We want to write a Java program that computes the score of a Cribbage hand consisting of four hand cards and a starter card.